 A deferred payment agreement is only one way to pay for care.
 To find out more about the options available, you can speak to a financial adviser or seek advice from an independent organisation such as the Money Advice Service.

 The local Carers Hub was specifically set up in line with the Care Act’s focus on wellbeing and prevention.
 It’s friendly staff can provide carers with a wide range of free support to help them keep themselves and their loved ones well we for longer.

 If the Carers Hub offer is not sufficient you or the person you care for may be eligible for different forms of support such as regular respite.
 Care provided to the adult will involve a financial assessment.

 The Council can help you to make informed decisions about your care and support and assist you to access local services and organisations that could improve your wellbeing and increase your independence.
 You can visit SHIP, the Southend Information Point, visit one of the Community Hubs for face to face advice or call us on 01702 215008 to access a range of information and advice as well as finding out how the Care Act may benefit you personally.
 If you would like to see the information in another language it can be translated.

 How might you benefit?

-To find out more about the changes to care and support in England and how you might benefit, visit the Care Act-Background page or call us on 01702 215008 for more information and to get advice about your circumstances.
+To find out more about the changes to care and support in England and how you might benefit, visit the Care Act-Background page.
 You can use the links on the left to read more about the changes and organisations that may benefit you or those you care for.